Design, Development & Operations With Architecture

 In addition, new computing models such as cloud, mobility, Internet of Things (IoT), blockchain and API economy enable new business models.
 For surviving in this continuously accelerating pace, organizations are forced to adjust their operating models accordingly.
 All this requires new operating models with adjusted and calibrated capabilities.
 As the velocity and volume of new services increases, the organization’s internal structure becomes more volatile without systematic governance.
 These challenges can be competed with Lean & Agile Development approach, which is an integrated operating model with adjusted capabilities and modern tools.

 Lean & Agile Development Approach

 Overall operational development of an organization can be enabled with Lean & agile practices together with pragmatic architecture.
-Lean Enterprise Architecture Development (LEAD) is a holistic and pragmatic overall method that is based on value stream based approach.
+Lean Enterprise Architecture Development (LEAD) is a holistic and pragmatic overall method that is based on value chain based approach.
 The LEAD consists of operating model and integrated Enterprise Architecture (EA) practice.

 Idea to Production process flow:

 - Demands are based on a) customer needs, b) strategic goals, c) regulations & legislation, d) changes in business conditions or technologies

 - Demand Management team handles all the incoming demands and creates concepts

 - Portfolio Management evaluates the concepts and directs them to development queues

 - Development teams develop the concepts to realised services or products according to agile methods

 - Services or products are deployed on production to be operated by the IT Operations Management